 You may want to reserve your entity’s name prior to filing.
 If so, you can do so with the state for up to 120 days.
 But if you don’t want to deal with the hassle of forms and filing, let ZenBusiness take care of it for you with our name reservation service.

 While you’re thinking about names, this is the perfect time to find a domain name that aligns with your business name.
 Once you find one that’s available, use our domain registration service to secure it before someone else takes it.

-Choose a West Virginia registered agent
+Step 3: Choose a West Virginia registered agent

 A registered agent is a person responsible for receiving legal notices on behalf of your corporation and any documents from the Secretary of State.
 The appointed registered agent must be physically in West Virginia and have an office that operates during normal business hours.